 Below are the financial aid application requirements for undergraduate applicants who are applying as U.S. citizens or eligible non-citizens.
 If you are going to attend one of the professional schools (Johnson, Law or Vet), please contact their financial aid office directly to discuss your options.

 Students wishing to apply for federal financial aid only (no institutional grant consideration) should complete the FAFSA and contact us at email@example.com to indicate that you wish to apply only for federal financial aid.
 This email must come from the student directly; parents are not able to make this request.

-Note for Spring 2018 aid applicants: February 1, 2018, is the final deadline for Spring 2018 transfer students to apply for financial aid for Spring 2018.
-After the final deadline, Spring 2018 transfer students will not be eligible to apply for Cornell need-based financial aid for the current academic year.
+Note for Regular Decision aid applicants: June 15, 2018, is the final deadline for Regular Decision students to apply for need-based financial aid for the 2018-19 academic year.